kulcsarrudolf/pasztor.at/content/blog/2019-03-02-ide-matters.md

 categories: blog
 date: "2019-03-02T00:00:00Z"
 publishDate: "2019-03-02T00:00:00Z"
-excerpt: Your IDE is your best friend when it comes to being efficient.
+summary: Your IDE is your best friend when it comes to being efficient.
 Why do so many people not use it?
-fbimage: /assets/img/ide-matters.png
+fbimage: posts/ide-matters.png
-googleimage: /assets/img/ide-matters.png
+googleimage: posts/ide-matters.png
-preview: /assets/img/ide-matters.jpg
+preview: posts/ide-matters.jpg
 sharing:
   discord: '@everyone Your choice of IDE matters for cleancode.
 Maybe stop using vanilla
     vim?'